What have we been up to?

 All the news from around CDIA

-“We were constantly inundated and it gets worse during typhoon season.
-Now, the fear of flood is gone – we can sleep soundly at night; and with the kids’ school just around the corner, they can easily go to school even during heavy rains, and also go home for lunch.”
+“We were constantly inundated and it got worse during typhoon season.
+Now, the fear of flood is gone – we can sleep soundly at night; and with the kids’ school just around the corner, they can easily attend classes even during heavy rains, and also go home for lunch.”

 Valenzuela is one of the 16 highly urbanized cities in Metropolitan Manila.
 Nearly one-third of the city is swampy and devoted to fishponds with elevations ranging from one to five meters above sea level.
 It also lies within the typhoon belt making it susceptible to flooding.
 It further receives water runoff from two major rivers and constantly from Manila Bay during high tide.
 This situation is making drainage very difficult and leaves many impoverished areas heavily affected by flooding.

 In 2014, the City of Valenzuela requested for CDIA assistance in developing a pre-feasibility study (PFS) aimed at addressing flood risks through a holistic and coordinated approach involving both structural and non-structural interventions.

 In April 2019, CDIA’s monitoring team went back to the city to track the progress of its recommended measures.
 By interviewing key stakeholders, it found out that 5 out of 8 external flood protection projects and almost all of the non-structural recommended interventions have been completed.
 Total investments linked to the PFS are estimated at $80 million.